Universal Quantum Emulator: OTHER VARIATIONS OF THE ALGORITHM

-We can use the algorithm presented in this paper to emulate projective measurements, using copies of sample states where each sample comes with a (classical) label that specifies the outcome of the measurement for this state.
+\textbf{Prior knowledge of samples:} In Appendix \ref{App:Gen}, we also present a more efficient algorithm which works under certain extra assumptions about the sample input states.
+Namely, this version of the algorithm assumes the input samples are states in an (unknown) orthonormal basis for the input subspace, plus one or more states in the Fourier conjugate basis.
+The working principle behind this algorithm is again emulating via coherent erasing.
+In this algorithm the state of system is erased via a coherent measurement in the orthonormal basis followed by another coherent measurement in the conjugate basis.
+It is also worth noting that if some input or output sample states are known, then, rather than using sample states and the density matrix exponentiation method, one can directly implement the corresponding controlled-reflections.\\

-Suppose in the algorithm presented in Fig.(\ref{Fig}) we use the same set of states as both the input and the output samples.
-In this case, the algorithm basically performs the two-outcome projective measurement that projects the given state to the subspace spanned by the sample states, or its complement.
-Then, any arbitrary projective measurement can be implemented as a sequence of these two-outcome projective measurements.
+\textbf{An algorithm for projective measurements:} Suppose in the algorithm presented in Fig.(\ref{Fig}) we use the same set of states as both the input and the output samples.
+In this case, the algorithm basically performs the two-outcome projective measurement that projects the given state into the subspace spanned by the sample states, or its complement.
+Any arbitrary projective measurement can be implemented as a sequence of these two-outcome projective measurements.

-This approach, however, only works if the set of sample states in each subspace generates the full matrix algebra in that subspace.
-But, in general, to specify a projective measurement we only need to specify the subspaces that correspond to different outcomes, and therefore this extra assumption is unjustified in this context.
-In the Supplementary Material we present a different efficient algorithm for emulating projective measurements, which does not require this extra assumption.
-This algorithm also uses random controlled-reflections about the given sample states.
+This approach, however, only works if the set of sample states in each subspace generates the full matrix algebra in that subspace, as stated in Eq.(\ref{comm}).
+But in this context, requiring this assumption is unjustifiable: To specify a projective measurement one only needs to specify the subspaces corresponding to different outcomes, and this can be achieved by sets of states that do not necessarily satisfy this constraint.